-Content marketing for law firms demands proactive steps based on best practices—and it starts with a stable website foundation.
-New content can lead to better search rankings and more conversions, and those show up in dollar signs.
-It may not need to overhaul your firm’s entire website, but if your content is more than a year old, it may require refreshing at a minimum.
+Content marketing demands proactive steps based on best practices—and it starts with a stable website foundation.
+New content can lead to better search rankings and more conversions.
+Those show up in dollar signs.
+You may not need to overhaul your firm’s entire website, but if your content is more than a year old, it may need to be refreshed.

-Here are 10 additional ways to know if your website needs new content:
+Here are 10 ways to know if your website needs new content:

 Is the content outdated?

 Search engines have algorithms made to find content that’s current and the most relevant to terms people search for.
 Old, stale and generic content is doing you no favors when it comes to getting found on the web.
 Sophisticated search engines will bypass a legal website if it’s not updated or pertinent to people’s needs.

-That means it’s not acceptable to cite statistics from five years ago; not update your site with news about your latest cases; not to have a recurring blog showing your lawyers are thought leaders; and not to have ongoing dialogue with consumers through social and professional platforms.
+That means it’s not acceptable to cite statistics from five years ago; not update your site with news about your latest cases; not to have a recurring blog showing your lawyers are thought leaders, and not to have an ongoing dialogue with consumers through social and professional platforms.

-Does your website messaging still reflect your core brand attributes?
+Does your website still reflect your core brand attributes?

 Have things changed at your law firm since you first wrote your website copy?
 Or are you offering new services in a particular sector or mass tort, for example, or have you shifted your approach to customer service in some way?

 If so, your website navigation—the page hierarchy outline that leads users through your website in the most intuitive way—probably needs to change.
 Inevitably this will lead to shifts in content and tone.
 Remember, if you’re not telling the real story about who you are as a law firm and positioning your attorneys as approachable authorities, you’re not going to generate the right lead from your website.